-Students who audit courses are not held responsible for the work and receive no grade or credit and may attend once approved fees have been paid.
+Students who audit courses are not held responsible for the work and receive no grade or credit.
+They may attend once approved fees have been paid.
+Courses taken as audits are not counted as credit for financial aid purposes.
 A course that is audited may not be changed to a credit course after the late registration period.